 7. Back to your accommodation for some rest and relaxation (hopefully at The Ridge Gloucester, at the main house or the eco cabin!).

 8. Early afternoon you can go for a scenic drive.
-If you have enough energy for a walk then head to Gloucester Tops and do the Gloucester Falls walk, you can get up there and back in a few hours.
-But if you prefer an easy drive closer to town, I recommend the scenic loop via Barrington village and Rocky Crossing on the Barrington River.
+For an easy drive close to town, I recommend the scenic loop via Barrington village and Rocky Crossing on the Barrington River.
 This a great choice for an afternoon drive with the craggy features of the western side of the Buccan Buccans lit by the afternoon sun.
 Can you see the sleeping giant?
 Pick up a brochure for the Buccan Buccans Circuit scenic drive from the information centre and also ask about the river levels, as this route has several river crossings using concrete causeways so be very cautious during high water events.

 9. Back at your accommodation you can settle in around the outdoor fire pit (if you have one) to enjoy the sunset before cooking your barbecue dinner.